Radicalisation and Extremism

 - Supporting local schools, local industry and partner agencies through engagement, advice and training.

-For more information: 'Lets Talk About It'
+For more information, please see the newly revamped website: 'Lets Talk About It'

 Important: Local Authority advice regarding travel to conflict zones: Please click here

 The recent Train the Trainer courses have now ended.
 If you need to locate a trainer then please e mail email@example.com<mailto:firstname.lastname@example.org> and ask them for details of a trainer in your area / sector.Prevent is about safeguarding people and communities from the threat of terrorism.
 At the heart of Prevent is safeguarding children and adults and providing early intervention to protect and divert people away from being drawn into terrorist activity.
 Many Agencies including Local Authorities, Schools, Nurseries and other institutions have a statutory duty as of 1st July 2015 to ‘have due regard to the need to prevent people from being drawn into terrorism’.
 What is prevent?

 The Department for Education has launched a helpline for anyone concerned about a child who may be at risk of extremism, or about extremism within an organisation working with children and young people.
 Contact details are by telephone on 0207 340 7264 or email email@example.com.
 Source: Department for Education 17 August 2015.
 For current Government guidance a link is provided here: Government Guidance on The Prevent Duty

 The Central Bedfordshire have developed a local Protocol for tackling PREVENT: Central Bedfordshire PREVENT Protocol